Multi-Iteration Stochastic Optimizers: Acknowledgments

 \section{Acknowledgments}

-This work was partially supported by the KAUST Office of Sponsored Research (OSR) under Award numbers URF$/1/2281-01-01$, URF$/1/2584-01-01$ in the KAUST Competitive Research Grants Program Round 8, the Alexander von Humboldt Foundation, and Coordination for the Improvement of Higher Education Personnel (CAPES).
+This publication is based upon work supported by the King Abdullah University of Science and Technology (KAUST) Office of Sponsored Research (OSR) under Award No. OSR-2019-CRG8-4033, the Alexander von Humboldt Foundation, and Coordination for the Improvement of Higher Education Personnel (CAPES).

 Last but not least, we want to thank Dr. S\"{o}ren Wolfers and Prof. Jesper Oppelstrup.
 They both provided us with valuable ideas and constructive comments.